 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp CBD”).
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
 Today we turn to North Carolina.

 The North Carolina Department of Agriculture (“NCDA”) provides a useful summary of the state’s law regarding hemp cultivation:

 Hemp production has been legalized in North Carolina, but only as part of the state’s pilot program as allowed under federal law.
 The N.C.
 General Assembly passed Senate Bill 313 in 2015, allowing the Industrial Hemp Commission to develop the rules and licensing structure necessary to stay within federal laws.
 The law was modified in 2016 in House Bill 992.
 The Industrial Hemp Commission adopted temporary rules for review in February 2017; these were approved by the Rules Review Commission of the Office of Administrative Hearings.

 Currently, NCDA is operating under the 2014 Farm Bill, not the 2018 Farm Bill.
 Apparently, that’s how the state wants to continue to operate.

 On December 19, 2019 the North Carolina Industrial Hemp Commission (the “Commission”) sent a letter USDA Secretary Sonny Perdue.
 The Commission is a group of individuals, appointed by the Governor and representing agricultural and law enforcement interests, who have the authority to oversee the hemp cultivation in North Carolina.